 Q2.
 Have you observed the same kinds of organisms in two different samples?
 The different samples can be either from different sources or from same source but from different days.
 If yes, what was the difference between them, if any?
-State in terms of number, size, variety, etc.

-Q3.
-If yes, what would you like to infer from it?
+State it terms of number, size, variety, etc. Q3.
+If you have observed such differences, what would you like to infer from them?